-Sybase Central displays tables as containers.
-Each table has folders for columns, foreign keys to and from the table, indexes, and triggers.
+Each table has tabs in the right pane with information about a table's columns, foreign keys, indexes, triggers, and data.
 Here, we look only at the columns of the product table in the sample database.

-$\mathcal{G}$ For information on viewing tables, see "View a list of tables in the sample database" on page 54.
+For information on viewing tables, see "View a list of tables in the sample database" on page 48.

-To view information about the columns of the product table:
+To view information about the columns of the product table